LinneaToth/dashboard/README.md

 - Even though CSS nesting is a baseline feature since 2023, and should be available to most users, there will be some older browsers it doesn't yet work on.
 According to caniuse.com, approximately 8.6% of users, globally, will have issues with displaying my dashboard as intended.

+- Errors and issues could be communicated in a nicer fashion than with alerts.

+- There are some minor quirks that could be remedied.
+For instance, if your press enter while typing in the heading, you will add an invisible row.
+That was not the intention.

 ## The full details of the assignment are provided below - machine translated from Swedish, for your convenience!

 > ### About the Task